Fierykev/LDPRT/README.md

 expressions as they do not fully model global illumination for the rotated frame.
 Surprisingly, LDPRTs do not need to store any more data than PRTs (assuming one lobe axis) and can be evaluated in constant time per vertex.
-For the purposes of this project, spherical harmonics are evaluated up to l=6, leading to 36 coefficients for both the PRT and LDPRT.
+For the purposes of this project, a 6th order Spherical Harmonic is evaluated, leading to 36 coefficients for both the PRT and LDPRT.

 **<p align="center">Morph Targeting</p>**